the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Crimson Legion
 - Their favored Religion is changed to Imperial Cult, and they are now forbidden from building Drones and Purge Robots (in accordance with the source material, where robotics are the only technology Caesar completely opposes).
 - They start with Iron Working instead of Redomestication.
+- Forum now only gives a 5% faction-wide reduction to Unhappiness and no longer increases city health.
+However, it receives +1 Water and lets them start with a second free Swordsman.
 - Studies no longer have reduced Science gain compared to standard Libraries, but also no longer give Great Scientist Points.
 - College of Rhetoric no longer has reduced Science gain compared to standard Universities, but also no longer gives Great Person Points.
 Additionally, it adds +2 Happiness instead of adding Culture, and adds a Scientist slot instead of an Administrator slot.
 - The Senate now adds a +15% Production boost to cities constructing buildings which are owned in the capital.